Lighthouses of Guyana

 - Date unknown (lightship station established 1902).
-This light is listed as a 12 m (39 ft) skeletal tower on a wood platform.
+Destroyed.
+This light was listed as a 12 m (39 ft) skeletal tower on a wood platform.
 NGA notes that the light was reported extinguished in 1996, and Capt.
-Peter Mosselberger's photo shows that only stubs of the pilings remain.
-Located about 10 km (6 mi) north northeast of the mouth of the river.
-Admiralty J6854; NGA 17320.
+Peter Mosselberger's found that only stubs of the pilings remain.
+Located about 10 km (6 mi) north northeast of the mouth of the river. ex-Admiralty J6854; ex-NGA 17320.

 - Berbice Entrance Range Front (2)

 - Around 2011.
-Active; focal plane about 16 m (52 ft); quick-flashing white light.
-Approx. 16 m (52 ft) square skeletal tower mounted on a wood platform supported by wood piles.
+Active; focal plane 13 m (43 ft); quick-flashing white light.
+13 m (43 ft) square skeletal tower mounted on a wood platform supported by wood piles.
 The tower also carries a diamond-shaped slatted daymark, painted red.
-Capt.
-Peter Mosselberger has a photo.
-This light replaced the light still listed by NGA, which had a focal plane of only 6 m (20 ft).
+Trabas has Capt.
+Peter's photo.
+This light replaced a light, formerly listed by NGA, which had a focal plane of only 6 m (20 ft).
 According to Capt.
 Mosselberger, the range lights were upgraded after large quantities of bauxite began to be shipped from New Amsterdam.
 Located off the entrance to the Berbice estuary, which leads to the port of New Amsterdam.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty J6858; NGA 17324.

 - Berbice Entrance Range Rear (2)

 - Around 2011.
-Active; focal plane about 24 m (79 ft); white flash every 5 s.
-Approx. 24 m (79 ft) square skeletal tower with gallery, painted white and mounted on a wood platform supported by wood piles.
+Active; focal plane 18 m (59 ft); white flash every 5 s.
+18 m (59 ft) square skeletal tower with gallery, painted white and mounted on a wood platform supported by wood piles.
 The tower also carries a diamond-shaped slatted daymark, painted red.
-Capt.
-Peter's photo is at right.
+Trabas has Capt.
+Peter's photo (also seen at right).
 This light replaced the light still listed by NGA, which had a focal plane of only 12 m (39 ft).
 Located 1.4 km (0.9 mi) south southwest of the front light.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty J6858.1; NGA 17328.

 - #New Amsterdam